hwslabs/iam/README.md

 ## Gradle tasks
 Important gradle tasks to know for working in this repository.

-build - Assembles and tests this project.
-It also invokes the other important sub tasks (flymigrate, compile, style checks, tests, coverage) to push any change for PR. flywayMigrate - Migrates the postgres schema to the latest version. generateJooq - Generates the jOOQ sources based on Postgres table schemas.
+* `gradlew build` - Assembles and tests this project.
+It also invokes the other important sub tasks (flymigrate, compile, style checks, tests, coverage) to push any change for PR.
+* `gradlew flywayMigrate` - Migrates the postgres schema to the latest version.
+* `gradlew generateJooq` - Generates the jOOQ sources based on Postgres table schemas.

-You can look all the available tasks using this command `gradle tasks`
+You can look all the available tasks using this command `gradlew tasks`